alphagov/government-frontend/README.md

 # Government Frontend

-Government Frontend is a public-facing app to display the majority of documents on the /government part of GOV.UK.
-It is a replacement for the public-facing parts of the [Whitehall](https://github.com/alphagov/whitehall) application.
+Government Frontend is a public-facing app to display the majority of content on GOV.UK.

 ## Screenshots